robmasocco/AOS-TAG/ideas.md

 - Release instance condition rwlock as reader (as above).
 - Wait on the instance queue (with *wait_event_interruptible(...)*) with (*curr_condition || curr_globl_condition*).
 Catch signals here and be very careful about which locks to release and counters to atomically decrement upon exit!!!
 - If *curr_globl_condition == True* we've been awoken:
+    - Atomically decrement both global and level epoch presence counter.
+    - Exit.
 - Atomically decrement global epoch presence counter.
-    - Exit.
-- *preempt_disable()* (all that happens inside this section does so because we want these things to happen **fast**, but without blocking IRQs).
+We're up now, no need to delay this further.
+- If message size != 0 && usermode buffer size is enough:
-- *memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
+    - *copy_to_user* the new message from the pointed buffer.
 - Atomically decrement epoch presence counter.
-- Atomically decrement global epoch presence counter.
-- *preempt_enable()*
-- Release receivers's rw_sem as a reader (no need to delay this further: we don't need the instance anymore).
+- Release receivers's rw_sem as a reader.
-- *Copy_to_user* the new message.
 - *module_put*
 - Return.